 All staff, other individuals working on behalf of the University, students and visitors must comply with copyright legislation and regulations in every endeavour.

 Any use of third-party copyright content in research and teaching material that is not covered by a special licence or exception in the Copyright Act should only occur with the express written permission or licence from the copyright-holder.
 Using third-party material for other activities, including but not limited to promotion or marketing, general administration, publication, public lectures or performances requires permission from the rights-holder.
 All staff, other individuals working on behalf of the University, students and visitors must ensure necessary permissions or licences are obtained during the development of a project and prior to its completion.
-Copyright records should be captured in line with the Records Management – Governing Policy.
+Copyright records should be captured in line with the Information Management Framework – Governing Policy and associated procedures.

 Failure to comply is unacceptable and exposes the University to unnecessary risk.